Barley Vegan Beef Stew Recipe

 I just stocked up the pantry on both pearled and hulled barley grains and they really are interchangeable in this recipe.
 The pearled variety cooks in approximately 45 minutes while the hulled barley needs a good hour or more since only the outermost hull has been removed.
 If for some reason barley isn’t your thing you can of course replace it with farro, wheat berries, potatoes or dumplings.
 As I like to say kids: whatever rocks your tastebuds!

 TVP or “ textured vegetable protein” is a very convenient meat alternative product made from non-GMO soy flour with a meaty texture that absorbs any flavor you have going on in the pot.
-Remember this insanely tasty vegan bolognese ?Alternatively you could use portobello or shiitake mushrooms, sietan or jackfruit as I’ve done in this potato jackfruit stew from last fall.
+Remember this insanely tasty vegan bolognese ?Alternatively you could use whole food soy curls, portobello or shiitake mushrooms, sietan or jackfruit as I’ve done in this potato jackfruit stew from last fall.

 Feel free to play around with the ratio of barley and beefy TVP.
 If you want a meatier stew I’d suggest adding maybe another half cup of TVP but not much more.
 This is the kind of recipe you’ll find yourself adjusting through the seasons so don’t get stuck on exact measurement.

 Any store bought low sodium veggie stock will work here, of course a homemade version will always taste better.
 So If you have the luxury of time by all means start with a big pot of stock filled with aromatics and herbs.

 The usual suspects in my kitchen are carrots, onion, celery, bay leaves, parsley and celery root.
 Finish with a generous amount of nutritional yeast after simmering slowly for a couple of hours until the flavors have concentrated.
 Strain and freeze into large ice cube trays for later individual use or use it in this amazing Vegetable Noodle Soup.